electricimp/Onewire/README.md

 ### readRom()

 This method writes the 1-Wire command ‘Read ROM’ to the bus: read a device’s ID.
-It is used when there is only one slave device on the bus.
+It is used when there is only one device on the bus.

 ### searchRom()